A show-stopping side dish! Mashed Sweet potatoes are whipped with pure maple syrup, creamy whole milk yogurt and a hint of orange zest.

 Our family goes through a lot of sweet potatoes.
 My kids love them, my husband loves them and I love them, too.
 Cheap, versatile and packed with health benefits, you really can’t go wrong with a sweet potato.

 My husband requests my Rosemary Sweet Potato Fries almost every week – even throughout the summer when we make grilled sweet potatoes instead.
 If you’ve never tried dipping a sweet potato fry in sriracha ketchup, I urge you to give it a try.
+If you’re looking for something a little sweeter I would suggest looking at my Honey Chipotle Mashed Sweet Potatoes.

 If you don’t have maple syrup, honey makes a great alternative.
 We also love adding various spices depending on our mood.
-Smoked paprika, cinnamon and cayenne have all made appearances.
+Smoked paprika, cinnamon, and cayenne have all made appearances.

 Whether you’re hosting Thanksgiving this year or need a simple side dish to bring, these easy whipped sweet potatoes are going to be a new family favorite.